realeyes-media/re-next-test/hugo/content/career/mobile-dev.md

 #### **Developer candidates MUST have:**
-* Ability to work onsite, full time at RealEyes Media in Denver, CO
+* Ability to work onsite, full-time at RealEyes Media in Denver, CO
 * Solid knowledge of OOP principles and code architecture
 * Solid knowledge of at least one native mobile development language (Java/Kotlin/Obj-C/Swift)
 * Exceptional written and verbal communication skills
 * Experience with Agile development processes
-* Ability to generate requirements, estimates and plans for projects
+* Ability to generate requirements, estimates, and plans for projects
-* Ability to work with teams or as an individual
+* Ability to work with teams or individually
-* Strong analytical and creative problem solving skills to resolve highly complex software design issues and create new software for one or more products
+* Strong analytical and creative problem-solving skills to resolve highly complex software design issues and create new software for one or more products
 * Capable of dealing effectively with change
 * 3+ years experience working as a developer on a team
 * Must be able to pass a state & federal background check